afg61/GetClean/codebook.md

 	+ z = z plane

+Feature variable names were created by pasting together the abbreviations representing each piece of information in the order listed above.

 ## Appendix A
 ### Description of the raw data provided by the original data collectors